Tom Clancy's Splinter Cell Double Agent

 - 57 % negative mentions

 The optimization of Splinter Cell: Double Agent is widely criticized, with users reporting severe performance issues, frequent crashes, and numerous bugs across all platforms, particularly on PC and PS3.
 While the Xbox 360 version offers slightly better stability and performance, it still suffers from AI and frame rate problems.
-Overall, players recommend avoiding this poorly optimized title unless they prioritize the storyline over technical performance.
+Overall, players recommend avoiding the game due to its poor optimization and technical shortcomings.

 “If you wish to soldier through this unremarkable and sometimes frustrating experience, you're better off playing the Xbox 360 version instead on modern Xbox consoles (Xbox One, Series X/S) for improved graphical and technical performance.”